the-coded/codex-ai/pkg/README.md

 # 📦 Packages

 This directory contains reusable packages that provide various functionalities for the project.
-Each package is designed to be used either as a module or programmatically, with support for both development and production environments.
+Each package is designed to be used either as a module or programmatically, with automatic environment detection.

 ## 🎯 Available Packages